rgambord/c99-doc/doc/sections/7/24/4/2/1/index.rst

 .. _9899_7.24.4.2.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.4.2.1p2>`

-:ref:`2 <9899_7.24.4.2.1p2>` The wcscpy function copies the wide string pointed to by s2 (including the terminating null wide character) into the array pointed to by s1.
+The wcscpy function copies the wide string pointed to by s2 (including the terminating null wide character) into the array pointed to by s1.

 .. rubric:: Returns

 .. _9899_7.24.4.2.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.4.2.1p3>`

-:ref:`3 <9899_7.24.4.2.1p3>` The wcscpy function returns the value of s1.
+The wcscpy function returns the value of s1.